Hostile Takeover: Cardinal Usurped by DHHS! Any Possible Relief to Providers for Misconduct?

 To name a few…

-Posted on November 29, 2017, in "Single State Agency", 1915 b/c Waiver, Access to Care, Accountability, Administrative code, Administrative Costs, Administrative Remedies, Agency, Alleged Overpayment, Alliance, Appeal Deadlines, Appeal Rights, Audits, Behavioral health, Beth Wood, Cardinal Innovations, DHHS, EastPointe, Federal Government, Federal Law, Harassment, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Managed Care, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medical Necessity, North Carolina, Office of State Auditor, Performance audit, Post-Payment Reviews, Suspension of Medicaid Payments, Tax Dollars, Taxes, Taxpayers, Termination of Medicaid Contract, Trillium and tagged Behavioral health, Behavioral Health Care Providers, Behavioral health Providers, Beth Wood, Cardinal, Cardinal CEO, Cardinal CEO Fired, Cardinal Innovations, Department of Health and Human Services, DHHS, health care providers, Knicole Emanuel, Lawsuit against MCOs, Legal recourse, Legal Remedies for Health Care Providers, Legal Remedies for Medicaid Providers, Managed care, Managed Care Organizations, MCO, MCO Profits, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Misappropriated tax dollars, North Carolina, North Carolina Medicaid, State Auditor, termination of Medicaid contracts.
+Posted on November 29, 2017, in "Single State Agency", 1915 b/c Waiver, Access to Care, Accountability, Administrative code, Administrative Costs, Administrative Remedies, Agency, Alleged Overpayment, Alliance, Appeal Deadlines, Appeal Rights, Behavioral health, Beth Wood, Cardinal Innovations, EastPointe, Federal Government, Federal Law, Harassment, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Managed Care, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medical Necessity, Medicare and Medicaid Provider Audits, NC DHHS, North Carolina, Office of State Auditor, Performance audit, Post-Payment Reviews, Suspension of Medicaid Payments, Tax Dollars, Taxes, Taxpayers, Termination of Medicaid Contract, Trillium and tagged Behavioral health, Behavioral Health Care Providers, Behavioral health Providers, Beth Wood, Cardinal, Cardinal CEO, Cardinal CEO Fired, Cardinal Innovations, Department of Health and Human Services, health care providers, Knicole Emanuel, Lawsuit against MCOs, Legal recourse, Legal Remedies for Health Care Providers, Legal Remedies for Medicaid Providers, Managed care, Managed Care Organizations, MCO, MCO Profits, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Misappropriated tax dollars, NC DHHS, North Carolina, North Carolina Medicaid, State Auditor, termination of Medicaid contracts.
 Bookmark the permalink.
 14 Comments.